Animal Control Specialists

 Biology:

 Description: A little brown bat’s body is about 3 – 4 in (80 – 95 mm) long; about the same size as a mouse.
-As their name suggests, they range in color from light golden brown to a darker olive brown.
-The bats belly will tend to be lighter than its back.
+As their name suggests, they range in color from light golden brown to a darker olive-brown.
+The bat’s belly will tend to be lighter than its back.
 Their wings are leathery and often darker in color than the rest of its body and can have a span of 9 – 10 in (23 – 27 cm).
 Its ears and nose are generally black and pronounced.

 Weight: Adult bats weigh between 0.2 and 0.4 oz (6 – 12 g) and newborn bats weigh about 0.1 oz (2.3 g) at birth.